peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 You will find the list of known projects at [the BOINC website](https://boinc.berkeley.edu/projects.php).
 For this presentation I have chosen [Einstein@Home](https://einsteinathome.org/).

-The first step is create an account on the site, then go to the [Credentials page](https://einsteinathome.org/account/info/edit) to see your account key.
+The first step is create an account on the site, then go to the [Credentials page](https://einsteinathome.org/account/info/edit) to see your "Account key".

 ![einstein](/assets/img/boinc/einstein.png)

+To attach the Einstein@Home project to our machine we simply run the following command, changing "YOUR_ACCOUNT_KEY" with our own key.

 ```console
 ubuntu@ip-172-31-25-132:~$ sudo boinccmd --project_attach http://einstein.phys.uwm.edu/ YOUR_ACCOUNT_KEY
 ubuntu@ip-172-31-25-132:~$
 ```

+If we look at the processor usage of active processes with a system monitor - my favorite is ```htop``` - we will see that BOINC is running and actually uses a great part of the available resources.

 ```console
 ubuntu@ip-172-31-25-132:~$ htop